PaulHaywood/ahk_scripts/WDM/README.md

 https://www.autohotkey.com/docs/v2/howto/Install.htm

-Once that is installed, you can configure the scripts The first script you will need to use is the 'get_coords.ahk' file
+Once that is installed, you can configure the scripts The first script you will need to use is the <b>'get_coords.ahk'</b> file

-This script will, once executed, will create a popup on screen of your current mouse co-ordinates Open the folder with this script inside, and highlight it (click once) Then, move your mouse to the position you wish to get the co-ords for. for example, 'start run' Press Enter to execute the script and get the co-ords Make a note of them
+This script will, once executed, will create a popup on screen of your current mouse co-ordinates Open the folder with this script inside, and highlight it (click once)

+Then, move your mouse to the position you wish to get the co-ords for. for example, 'start run' Press Enter to execute the script and get the co-ords Make a note of them

-Rinse and repeat to find the x,y location of the following buttons
+Rinse and repeat to find the x,y location of the following buttons:

 If you do not have any queue slots open in DM: